ZilchEngine/ZilchDocs/zilch_editor_documentation/tutorials/architecture/basiccomponents.markdown

 You can also add components to a selected object by using the hotkey `Ctrl + M`.

 NOTE:
   Some components may require another component to be present on an object before they can be added: this is called a **dependency**.
-Many of the components in Zero (Including Sprite, for example) depend on the [Transform](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/transform.markdown) component.
-If one or more dependencies aren't satisfied, Zero will notify you when you attempt to add that component.
+Many of the components in Zilch (Including Sprite, for example) depend on the [Transform](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/transform.markdown) component.
+If one or more dependencies aren't satisfied, Zilch will notify you when you attempt to add that component.
   ![image](https://raw.githubusercontent.com/ZilchEngine/ZilchFiles/master/doc_files/46145.png)